 Returns true if size of sequence1 and sequence2 are not the same, or if at least one position exists in which elements are not equal.

-'''

-operator[ + ]( sequence1 : ocl::Sequence , sequence2 : ocl::Sequence ) :

-ocl::Sequence

-'''

-Returns the concatenation of sequence1 and sequence2.

-'''

-ocl::Sequence::union( sequence : ocl::Sequence ) : ocl::Sequence
+ocl::Sequence::union( sequence : ocl::Sequence ) : ocl::Sequence ocl::Sequence::append( any : ocl::Any ) : ocl::Sequence ocl::Sequence::prepend( any : ocl::Any ) : ocl::Sequence

-'''

 Returns the concatenation of the sequence and sequence.